WasiqulIslam/Calculator/README.md

 # calculator

-A functional calculator for Android and iOS developed in Flutter (language- Dart).
+A functional calculator for Android and iPhone developed in Flutter (language - Dart).